Overview

 • Unusual fatigue.

-Chest pain or discomfort is the most common symptom.
-But symptoms may vary quite a bit depending on your age, sex and other medical conditions.
-You're more likely to have symptoms without chest pain or discomfort if you're a woman, an older adult or have diabetes.
+Chest pain or discomfort is the most common symptom of acute coronary syndrome.
+But symptoms may vary a lot depending on age, sex assigned at birth and other medical conditions.
+Women, older adults and people with diabetes are more likely to have symptoms without chest pain or discomfort.

 When to see a doctor

 Acute coronary syndrome is a medical emergency.
 Chest pain or discomfort can be a symptom of many life-threatening conditions.
-Get emergency help for a diagnosis and appropriate care right away.
+Get emergency help right away for a diagnosis and appropriate care.
 Do not drive yourself to the hospital.

 Causes